-Unlike a butane fired locomotive, you cannot set your coal fired C-25 running down the track while you casually stand by watching it perform or visit with onlookers; it needs your constant attention.
+Unlike a butane fired locomotive, you can not set your coal fired K•28 running down the track while you casually stand by watching it perform or visit with onlookers; it needs your constant attention.
 Many butane locomotives will run out of fuel before water, and slowly come to a stop with no harm done.
 The functioning water level of a butane locomotive, with its usual single flue, located along the bottom of the boiler, is less critical than that of a coal fired boiler with a crown sheet.
 The crown sheet needs to be in constant contact with water to keep from being permanently damaged.
 This means you must devote yourself to being ever watchful of the water gauge.
 The combustion of coal is also a more intricate process than the burning of butane.
 Coal firing needs to be managed in a thoughtful manner; the regular stoking and proper management of the firebox is an absolute necessity to a successful run.
-Stoking the firebox, like maintaining water level, cannot be done in a haphazard manner.
+Stoking the firebox, like maintaining water level, can not be done in a haphazard manner.
+The various elements of owning and firing your coal fired conversion are thoroughly covered in the five sections of this manual.